RU09342/lab-6taking-control-over-your-embedded-life-scrumbology-v2-lab-6/Open Loop Systems/README.md

 | 90%           | 35.44°C       |
 | 100%          | 35.44°C       |

+In the end the data set chosen was the final one.
+This was the data set with the best deviation in temperatures, allowing the system to climb to 90°C and hold stable at 35°C.

+## Equation control
+By using the data found in testing different fan PWM values, an equation was found that once implemented to the system could take a °C value and convert it into a PWM value to attempt to hold the value stable.
+The equations were solved in segments

 ## Usage
 While this system may not be the most practical, due to the heavy limitations of the effects of the outside world,